jzombie/py-enum-with-dict/README.md

 ### Using the `get` Method

 Retrieve an enum value by its name, with an option to specify a default value if the name does not exist.
+Additionally, you can pass a custom mapping dictionary to retrieve a mapped value instead of the enum's default value.

 #### Get a value for an existing key